 for any other reason that the Board in its sole and absolute discretion considers to be reasonable, having regard to the purposes of the Corporation.

-In the event that the Board determines that a member should be suspended or cancelled from membership in the Corporation, the Chair of the Board, or such other officer as may be designated by the Board, shall provide at least twenty (20) days' notice of suspension or cancellation to the member and shall provide reasons for the proposed suspension or cancellation.
-The member may make written submissions to the Chair of the Board, or such other officer as may be designated by the Board, in response to the notice received within such twenty (20) day period.
-In the event that no written submissions are received by the Chair of the Board, the Chair of the Board, or such other officer as may be designated by the Board, may proceed to notify the member that the member is suspended or cancelled from membership in the Corporation.
+In the event that the Board determines that a member should be suspended or cancelled from membership in the Corporation, the Chair of the Board, or such other officer as may be designated by the Board, shall suspend the membership and provide at least twenty (20) days' notice of cancellation to the member and shall provide reasons for the proposed suspension or cancellation.
+The member may make written submissions to the Chair of the Board, or such other officer as may be designated by the Board, in response to the notice received within such twenty (20) day suspension period.
+In the event that no written submissions are received by the Chair of the Board, the Chair of the Board, or such other officer as may be designated by the Board, may proceed to notify the member that their membership in the Corporation is canceled.
 If written submissions are received in accordance with this section, the Board will consider such submissions in arriving at a final decision and shall notify the member concerning such final decision within a further twenty (20) days from the date of receipt of the submissions.
 The Board's decision shall be final and binding on the member, without any further right of appeal.

 SECTION 5 - MEETINGS OF MEMBERS

+Calling of Meetings

+Meetings of members may be called by the Chair of the Board, the Vice- Chair of the Board or any two (2) Directors at any time.

 Persons Entitled to be Present

 The only persons entitled to be present at a meeting of members shall be: